What our Recycling lesson plan includes

 What Is Recycling?

-The Recycling lesson plan contains three pages of content.
+The Recycling lesson plan contains two pages of content.
 The first page describes what recycling is and some of the materials people can reuse, like bottles and paper.
 Whether at home or at school, many students may already be encouraged to recycle things like bottles, paper, and other waste products.
 However, they may not fully understand what recycling is or what it means.

 Recycling means taking materials and waste that people have already used and turning it into new, useful products.
 One reason people choose to recycle is that the process of turning used things into new things reduces the amount of materials necessary to create a brand new product all over again.